Samargithubb/Back-Order-Prediction-Project/README.md

 Analyzing back order data is important because it can help businesses understand their customers demand patterns and supply chian performance.
 This analysis tries to minimize the effects by predicting the products which are likely to go on a back order before its occurrence, so that businesses can take necessary actions at an earlier point of time, thus improving overall efficiency.

 ## Data Description
-The dataset contains 23 columns or features, and their brief descriptions are as follows:¶
+The dataset contains 23 columns or features, and their brief descriptions are as follows:

--sku: Unique ID for each product
+sku: Unique ID for each product

 national_inv: The current inventory level of the the product

 lead_time: The time taken for the supplier to deliver the product to customer

 in_transit_qty: The number of products that are in transit from the supplier to the seller's warehouse

 forecast_3_month: The forecasted demand for the product in the next 3 months

 forecast_6_month: The forecasted demand for the product in the next 6 months

 forecast_9_month: The forecasted demand for the product in the next 9 months

 sales_1_month: The number of units sold in the last 1 month

 sales_3_month: The number of units sold in the last 3 months

 sales_6_month: The number of units sold in the last 6 months

 sales_9_month: The number of units sold in the last 9 months

 min_bank: The minimum recommended inventory level to be maintained for the product

 potential_issue: A binary feature indicating whether the product has any potential issues that may cause it to go on backorder

 pieces_past_due: The number of units of the product that were ordered but not delivered on time

 perf_6_month_avg: The average performance of the product in the last 6 months

 perf_12_month_avg: The average performance of the product in the last 12 months

 local_bo_qty: The quantity of the product that is currently on backorder at the seller's warehouse

 deck_risk: A binary feature indicating whether the product is at risk of being damaged during transportation or storage

 oe_constraint: A binary feature indicating whether there are any OEM constraints for the product

 ppap_risk: A binary feature indicating whether there is any PPAP (Production Part Approval Process) risk for the product

 stop_auto_buy: A binary feature indicating whether the seller has stopped automatic reordering of the product

 rev_stop: A binary feature indicating whether the seller has stopped revenue recognition for the product

 went_on_backorder: The target variable, which is a binary feature indicating whether the product went on backorder or not